-SHERIFF HODGES Come on, now, Forrest.
+Come on, now, Forrest.

-FORREST snatches the bill from HODGES, marches around the side of the car.
+FORREST snatches the bill from HODGES, marches across to the car.
 FORREST looks at CARTER LEE who rolls down the window.
 He is dressed in a white linen suit.
+As FORREST leans down, we see a pistol stuck down the back of his trousers.

+CARTER LEE

-CARTER LEE Can I help you, son?
+Can I help you, son?

+Send that clown in the bow-tie

-FORREST Send one of these clowns around here again, you'll be pulling a fucking cleaver out of his skull.
+around here again, you'll be

+pulling a fucking cleaver out of

+his skull.

-FORREST stuffs the bill into the pocket of CARTER LEE'S jacket.
+FORREST stuffs first the bill, then the summons, into the pocket of CARTER LEE'S jacket.
 CARTER LEE'S face opens in a lupine grin and rolls back the window.

-SHERIFF HODGES You gonna regret this, Forrest.
+You gonna regret this, Forrest.

-CHARLIE RAKES

-He's already regretting it, he jes

-too stupid to know it yet.
+He's already regretting it, he jes too stupid to know it yet.

-FORREST looks at RAKES, touches the gun stuck in his waistband, thinks better of it, walks back toward the station.
+FORREST looks at RAKES, touches the gun stuck in his waistband.